Christmas watches selection at the boutique “Les montres -Les Bijoux” in Paris

 For the first video of the “Christmas series”, Jean Lassaussois and Frank Sans C have teamed up to prepare a festive special selection of watches from the most qualified fine watchmaking Maisons.

-As the saying goes, “history is written by the winners”, which might be true for this Christmas watches selection.
+As the saying goes, “history is written by the winners”, which might certainly be true for this Christmas watches selection.
 Choosing them was no easy feat since there is a myriad of watches from great watchmaking Maisons in the 340 m2 area of the new Lassaussois boutique “Les Montres – Les Bijoux” (58 rue de Rennes, Paris).

 Jean Lassaussois and Frank Sans C chose the ones you see in the video, which aroused much debate between the two experts: “This one?
 Of course!
 This one?
 Hum, not sure… what about this one?
 No way!
 Ok, so this one?
 Without a shadow of a doubt!”
 You know by now that Frank has a sharp tongue and it was not possible to choose them all!
 Does that mean we’ll get a second video?
 While we wait, here are nine beautiful collection watches, from the best watchmaking Maisons.
-Great Christmas gift ideas for your loved ones, or for you!
+Great Christmas gift ideas for your loved ones, but also for you!

 TAG HEUER Carrera Twin-Time, dual time zone

 Last October, TAG Heuer announced Ryan Gosling as its new ambassador and revealed its new collection with thirteen new models of the Carrera Three-Hand.